ase-g10/rscd/frontend/README.md

 # Response System to City Disaster
+## Frontend Repository
 Advanced Software Engineering - Group10
-This is the repository for the ASE project of Group 10.
+This is the frontend repository for the ASE project of Group 10.

 # Group Members
 KAIYU CHEN - chenka@tcd.ie